Combined address and search bar

 - Under Search engine, click the Manage Search Engine button.

-Searching with a custom search engine
+Search with a custom search engine

 To use a custom search engine in your search, type the keyword followed by a space before your query.
 For example, Bing has the keyword “b”.
 To search with Bing, type “b What is the capital of Idaho.”
 The results will open in a Bing search results page.